Dodgers vs. Cardinals Player Props Betting Odds

-Player prop bet options for James Outman, Paul Goldschmidt and others are available when the Los Angeles Dodgers host the St. Louis Cardinals at Dodger Stadium on Friday at 10:10 PM ET.
+The Los Angeles Dodgers host the St. Louis Cardinals at Dodger Stadium on Saturday at 9:10 PM ET.
+Those looking to place a player prop bet can find odds on Max Muncy, Paul Goldschmidt and others in this contest.

 Bet on this matchup or its props with DraftKings!